Back to Basics: The Importance of a Multi-Faceted Communications Strategy

-Craft is a boutique communications practice run by Leah Hurley since 2009.
-She helps clients connect to the “why” at the heart of their work and communicate that value to drive business.
-For organizations large and small, she offers an outside lens and takes a proactive approach to communications and marketing, helping clients get ahead of content opportunities and build processes and systems that integrate communications thinking into the fabric of their business.
+Craft is a boutique communications practice run by Leah Hurley since 2009 with a focus on value-driven marketing and social impact.
+At the core of her approach is a belief in the power of being boldly who you are.
+She helps clients get clear on what matters to them and build tools and strategies to share that with the world.
+She offers an outside lens and takes a proactive approach to communications and marketing, helping clients get ahead of content opportunities and build processes and systems that integrate communications thinking into the fabric of their business.

 Core Services Include: